RobertStevey/Roblox/Modules/DynamicSoundHandler/README.md

 ## API
 `.new(Sounds:{[SoundName] = Sound:Sound}?)`
-Constructs a new DynamicSoundHandler.
+returns a new DynamicSoundHandler.
 Must be used in the client!

 `:AddSound(Sounds:{[SoundName] = Sound:Sound})`
 Adds sounds to the sounds list.